 Reflection questions for career ambition

 How confident are you in your current strengths and abilities?
-What feedback have you received that highlight possible areas for growth?
+What feedback have you received that highlights areas for growth?

-Who are the successful people in your field that you admire, and what specific qualities or experiences do they have that you can learn from?
+Who are the successful people in your field that you admire, and what specific qualities do they have that you can learn from?

-How are you building a track record of diverse and impactful achievements in your current role?
-What steps can you take to enhance your career brand?
+How are you building a track record of diverse and impactful achievements?

-In what ways have you demonstrated your problem-solving skills and initiative to higher management?
-What opportunities can you pursue to increase your visibility?
+In what ways have you demonstrated your problem-solving skills to higher management?

-Are there lateral moves within your organisation available that could provide valuable new experiences?
-How can you position yourself to take advantage of these opportunities?
+Are there lateral moves available that could provide valuable new experiences?

 Micro practices in career ambition